 3.14.
 Place the column in a clean 1.5 mL elution tube.
 To the center of the column membrane, apply 20–150 μL of Elution buffer and incubate at room temperature for 3 min with the lid closed.

-NOTE: Ensure that Elution buffer is equilibrated to room temperature.
-In case if using elution buffer less than 50 μL, ensure that it is dispensed carefully onto the center of the membrane.
-This helps with complete elution of the bound DNA.
+NOTE: Ensure that the Elution buffer is equilibrated to room temperature.
+In case of using elution buffer less than 50 μL, ensure that it is dispensed carefully onto the center of the membrane.
+This helps with the complete elution of the bound DNA.
 However, the elution volume is not fixed and can be changed as per the downstream applications.
 The recovered eluate can be up to 5 μL and certainly less than the elution volume applied to the column.

 3.15.
 Centrifuge the recovered eluate in a microcentrifuge at 20,000 x g for 1 min to elute the nucleic acids, and store at -20 ˚C.